fibo/fibo.github.io/about-me.md

 I compose songs and I enjoy playing guitar and percussions.

-*g14n* was my first nickname, it stands for Gian
+*g14n* was my first nickname, it stands for Gian.